What is an apostille?

 What is a certified translation?

-A certified translation is a translation produced by a sworn translator — listed as a judicial expert at a French Court of Appeal — who certifies by their signature and official stamp that the translation is faithful and complete with respect to the original document.
+A certified translation is a translation produced by a sworn translator — listed as a judicial expert appointed by a French Court of Appeal — who certifies by their signature and official seal that the translation is faithful and complete with respect to the original document.
 It enables an administration to understand and rely on a document written in a foreign language.

 The two procedures are independent